VK LAB / Cinematography Notes

 Campaign architecture / fashion film strategy

-How a luxury campaign film can become a connected system of hero film, vertical cuts, stills, social edits and platform-native rhythm.
+How a luxury campaign film becomes a connected system of hero film, vertical cuts, stills and platform-native rhythm.

 Read article